How a Couples Retreat Made All the Difference for Us

 How to Book Your Couples Counselling Retreat with Jacqui

-The first step is to get in touch with Jacqui for a free, brief chat about what’s going on in your relationship.
+In any case, the first step is to get in touch with me for a free, brief chat about what’s going on for you.

-After that, you’ll be in a better position to consider your next steps.
+After that, you’ll be feeling relieved, and confident in your next steps.

 If a retreat feels like the right choice for you, we’ll look at available dates, answer any questions you may have, and get the ball rolling right away.